GPDs of the nucleons and elastic scattering at high energies: Introduction

-Now we present a model, based on the assumption that the hadron interaction is sensitive to the generalized parton distributions (GPDs) whose moments can be represents over momentum transfer in the form of two different distributions: charge and matter, separately.
-Hence, this model uses the exact electromagnetic and gravitation form-factors determined by one function - generalized parton distributions (GPDs).
-So both form factors are independent of the fitting procedure of the differential cross sections.
-Note that the form of the GPDs is determined, on the one hand, by the deep-inelastic processes and, on the other hand, by the measure of the electromagnetic form factor from the electron-nucleon elastic scattering.
-Hence, the form of the electromagnetic form factor (first momentum of GPDs) determines the form of the second form factor (second momentum of GPDs).
-This picture is supported by the good description of the experimental data in the Coulomb-hadron interference region and large momentum transfer at high energies by one amplitude with a few free parameters.
-The impact of the hard pomeron contribution to the elastic differential cross sections is very important for understanding of the properties of the QCD in the non-perturbative regime \cite{mrt}.
-Note that the real part of the hard pomeron is essentially large than the real part of the soft pomeron.
+The impact of the hard pomeron contribution on the elastic differential cross sections is very important for understanding the properties of the QCD in the non-perturbative regime \cite{mrt}.
+Note, that the real part of the hard pomeron is essentially large then the real part of the soft pomeron.
 Now in \cite{DL-11hp} it is suggested that such a contribution can be explained by the preliminary result of the TOTEM Collaboration \cite{TOTEM-111008a} on the elastic proton-proton differential cross sections.
 In our model, the real part of the hadronic amplitude is determined only through complex $s$ satisfying the cross symmetric relation.
 In the framework of this model, the quantitative description of all existing experimental data at $52.8 \leq \sqrt{s} \leq 1960 $ GeV, including the Coulomb range and large momentum transfers $0.0008 \leq |t| \leq 9.75 \ $GeV$^2$ , is obtained with only $3$ fitting high energy parameters.
 The comparison of the predictions of the model at $7$ TeV and preliminary data of the TOTEM collaboration are shown to coincide well.
 There is some small place, especially in the region of the diffraction dip, for the small correction contributions which are determined by the odderon, and possibly the spin-dependent part of the scattering amplitude which gives a small contribution at large momentum transfer.
 In the framework of the model, only the Born term of the scattering amplitude is introduced.
 Then the whole scattering amplitude is obtained as a result of the unitarization procedure of the hadron Born term that is then summed with the Coulomb term.
 The Coulomb-hadron interference phase is also taken into account.
 The essential moment of the model is that both parts of the Born term of the scattering amplitude have the positive sign, and the diffraction structure is determined by the unitarization procedure.

 The electromagnetic and hadronic parts of the elastic scattering amplitudes used in the model are presented in the second and third sections.
 In the fourth section, we introduce the hadron form factors obtained from the first and second momenta of GPds.
 Our fitting procedure and the description of the high energy differential cross sections of the proton-proton and proton-antiproton scattering are presented in the fifth and sixth sections.
 Also, we stretch our model on $7$ TeV and compare the model calculations with the preliminary data of the TOTEM Collaboration.
 Then, the model calculations are compared with the experimental data at low energies $\sqrt{s} = 30 \ $GeV.
 In the seventh section and in the conclusion, we show and discuss the model calculations for the total cross sections and the value of $\rho(s,t)$ obtained in the framework of the model.